 With mobile gaming analytics driving developers’ decisions, they can take up more effective actions leading to success.

-Business Intelligence (BI) in mobile gaming (Tableau, Looker and Google Data Studio)
+Business Intelligence (BI) in mobile gaming (Tableau, Looker, and Google Data Studio)

 There are plenty of business intelligence services available on the market.
 All tools have similar functionalities and give an opportunity to end-users to analyze collected data without having programming knowledge.
-In the gaming industry, most companies chose Tableau, Looker, or Google Data Studio (GDS) because of their compatibility with big data sets, data lake architectures, and data warehouses.
+However, in the gaming industry, most companies chose Tableau, Looker, or Google Data Studio (GDS) because of their compatibility with big data sets, data lake architectures, and data warehouses.

 All this to say that a visualization tool and data modeling layer depends on the current infrastructure.
 For example, if you are planning to build an analytical layer on Google Cloud Platform (GCP) you will definitely need to consider Google Data Studio as a visualization tool.
-But if functionalities of GDS will not be enough, we recommend considering Tableau because of its wide range of functionalities and compatibility with cloud platforms.
+But if the functionalities of GDS will not be enough, we recommend considering Tableau because of its wide range of functionalities and compatibility with cloud platforms.